 Aging or poor health can also affect sleeping cycles of some dogs.

-Sudden changes in accommodations like moving or changing families can also have an affect on a dogs sleeping patterns.
+Sudden changes in accommodations like moving or changing families can also have an effect on dogs sleeping patterns.

 Important Tips for Managing Sleep

-Exercise is important for helping to managing sleep.
-Exercise helps to ensure a well balanced lifestyle and helps to regulate burning off extra energy and promote healthy sleep patterns.
+Exercise is important for helping to manage sleep.
+Exercise helps to ensure a well-balanced lifestyle and helps to regulate burning off extra energy and promote healthy sleep patterns.

 Sleep is also important for effective training.
 Dogs who get sleep after training have been shown to improve memory and remember lessons learned.

 As your dog will be sleeping most of his life, one thing that you can do to make sure your dog gets enough and comfortable sleep are to buy him a good Orthopedic Dog Bed.